Diagnostic Testing - Little Critters Veterinary Hospital - Gilbert, AZ

 Routinely used to float parasite eggs to the surface of a liquid where they are collected on a slide coverslip and examined under a microscope.
 Fecal Direct Smear: Directly plating feces on a slide and examining for moving organisms such as Giardia and smaller ova.
 Fecal Cytology: Feces are applied to a microscope slide and stained with a dye to allow viewing of cells such as bacteria, RBC and WBC.
 Fecal cytology can be helpful with diagnosis of gastrointestinal inflammation, microscopic bleeding, and bacterial enteritis.

-digital x-rays at Little Critters Vet4.
-RADIOGRAPHS:
+digital x-rays at Little Critters Vet

 Advantages: